 2. Cost of living

-After your tutition fees, add in your living costs for the year.
-For 2020-21 these are:
+After your tuition fees, add in your living costs for the year.
+For 2022-23 these were:

 Then deduct any other source of funding.

 Borrowing & disbursments

 You can borrow up to the Cost of Attendance, but the value of each loan might be adjusted to compensate if your EFC (expected Family Contribution) is high or if you are already close to the maximum aggregate allowed.